vlad17/vlad17.github.io/_posts/2019-12-01-metaphysics-of-causality.md

 Note that the notions introduced here aren't related to the [Tian and Pearl](https://arxiv.org/abs/1301.2312) transfer between different environments, at least not as far as I can see it.
 What I'm talking about is definitely more of a transfer learning problem, where you're trying to perform a natural matching based on your past experiences, and it's learning this matching function that's interesting to study.

 So in sum we have an interesting take on [Regularity Theory](https://plato.stanford.edu/entries/causation-probabilistic/), which doesn't have the usual drawbacks.
+Maybe all of this is a grand exercise in identifying a motivation for Robins' G-estimation.
 In any case it was fun to think about so here we are.

 ## Another worked example